Korbel ranked 12th best place in the world to earn a master’s degree in international relations.

 Hanna, T., Kruczkiewicz, A., Owen, M. (2024).
 Land degradation and human development in Yemen.
 United Nations Development Programme. https://www.undp.org/yemen/publications/land-degradation-and-human-development-yemen

-This study, “Land Degradation and Human Development in Yemen,” was commissioned by UNDP in 2024 as part of a collaboration with the Frederick S. Pardee Institute for International Futures, Josef Korbel School of International Studies, University of Denver and climate researchers.
+This study, “Land Degradation and Human Development in Yemen,” was commissioned by UNDP in 2024 as part of a collaboration with the Frederick S. Pardee Institute for International Futures, Josef Korbel School of Global and Public Affairs, University of Denver and climate researchers.
 Yemen is frequently said to be experiencing one of the worst development and humanitarian crises in the world after more

 than ten years of ongoing conflict.
 At the same time, it is among the countries most vulnerable to climate change and for decades has faced a worsening water crisis as well as land degradation (including deterioration of historical terracing systems), desertification and soil erosion.
 This report seeks to better understand how the above-mentioned phenomena could affect economic and human development in Yemen on immediate, medium and long-term timescales.